Frengkys55/MyPortfolioMVC/README.md

 ### Something you need to know
 1. This application uses `crypto.randomUUID()` function to generate a unique GUID for each created window.
 And from what I read on MDN, this function can only be used in a secure environment (HTTPS) or on localhost, so...

-2. The are some limitations about this project.
+~~2.
+The are some limitations about this project.
 For now, the new windows (and the older windows) cannot be dragged.
-I still need to find a solution to safely implement this feature.
+I still need to find a solution to safely implement this feature.~~

 3. Also for now, all the windows can only be maximized (or restored) and are not resizeable.
 This is a limitation on my end.
 ---